-6. Resolved, That the imprisonment of a person under the protection of the laws of this commonwealth on his failure to obey the simple order of the President, to depart out of the United States, as is undertaken by the said act, entitled, "An act concerning aliens," is contrary to the Constitution, one amendment in which has provided, that "no person shall be deprived of their liberty without due process of law," and that another having provided "that in all criminal prosecutions, the accused shall enjoy the right of a public trial by an impartial jury, to be informed as to the nature and cause of the accusation, to be confronted with the witnesses against him, to have compulsory process for obtaining witnesses in his favor, and to have assistance of counsel for his defense," the same act undertaken to authorize the President to remove a person out of the United States who is under the protection of the law, on his own suspicion, without jury, without public trial, without confrontation of the witnesses against him, without having witnesses in his favor, without defense, without counsel, is contrary to those provisions, also of the constitution, is therefore not a law, but utterly void, and of no force.
-That transferring the power of judging any person who is under the protection of the laws, from the courts to the Presidents of the United States as is undertaken by the same act concerning aliens, is against the article of the constitution which provides that "the judicial power of the United States shall be vested in the courts, the judges of which shall hold their office during good behavior," and the said act is void for that reason also, and it is further to be noted that this transfer of the judiciary power is to that magistrate of the general government who already possess all the executive, and qualified negative in all the le-
+6. Resolved, That the imprisonment of a person under the protection of the laws of this commonwealth on his failure to obey the simple order of the President, to depart out of the United States, as is undertaken by the said act, entitled, "An act con-How then is the election of its candidate for that cerning aliens," is contrary to the Constitution, one thief Executive power to be viewed by us and by all? | amendment in which has provided, that "no person shall be deprived of their liberty without due process of law," and that another having provided, "that in all criminal presecutions, the accosed shall enjoy the right of a public trial by an impartial jury, to be inted States must and will, somer or later, become a formed as to the nature and cause of the accusation, to be confronted with the witnesses against him, to have compulsory process for obtaining witnesses in his facin triumph by such means as we have seen.
+What favor, and to have assistance of counsel for his defouse," the same act undertaken to authorize the President to remove a person out of the United States dency will be an open and official avowal by a pop- who is under the protection of the law, on his own par inajority of the North, and of the nation, that suspicion, without jury, without public trial, without confrontation of the witnesses against him, without having witnesses in his favor, without defense, withat counsel, is contrary to those provisions, also of the constitution, is therefore not a law, but utterly void;

+That transferring the power of indging any person who is under the protection of the laws, from the courts to the Presidents of the United States as is undectaken by the same act concerning aliens, is against 4.
+That the slave States and their citizens are to the article of the constitution which provides that e coerced to submission.
+And such aggression as "the judicial power of the United States shall be vests amounts to actual war.
+It is proclaimed already ed in the courts, the judges of which shall hold their office during good behavior," and the said act is void cans to coerce submission.
+The election will give it for that reason also, and it is further to be noted that oth.
+And it is the worse for coming in all the pan- this transfer of the judiciary power is to that magisby of a mere form of right.
+The form is the elec- trate of the general government who already possess all the executive, and qualified negative in all the le-